coreshop/CoreShop/docs/docs/03_Bundles/Resource_Bundle/01_Custom_Entities.md

-# Adding a new custom entity
+# Adding a new custom doctrine entity

+This is the more advanced way of adding a new custom doctrine entity if you want to use it in a Bundle.

 ## Create Translatable Entity